MarinaYDA/autovolt-analytics-portfolio/README_autovolt_portfolio.txt

      identify high-risk segments.
    - Tools: Python (pandas, scikit-learn, XGBoost), logistic regression, decision trees, random forest, gradient boosting, cross-validation, model evaluation.

-You are encouraged to:
-- Treat each project as a separate case study.
-- Build SQL queries, Python notebooks, Excel analyses, and dashboards.
-- Document your assumptions, cleaning rules, and final recommendations.
-- Make it clear in your portfolio that this is synthetic AI-generated data, not real company data.